 Your 75,000 Qantas Points could get you anywhere from two to 13 Business Class upgrades on Qantas domestic routes, depending on the fare and distance travelled.

-It takes just 5,400 Qantas Points to upgrade from Economy to Business Class on flights under 600 miles (965km) from a regular flexible ticket.
+It takes just 5,400 Qantas Points to upgrade from Economy to Business on flights under 600 miles (965km) from a regular flexible ticket.

 This could be a great way to reward yourself or your employees if they are frequently shuttling between two cities such as Sydney or Melbourne, and you can do this 13 times from a starting balance of 75,000 Qantas Points.

-From the cheaper Red e-Deal tickets, upgrades cost 10,900 points so you would have 6 potential upgrades to Business Class in the bank.
+From the cheaper Red e-Deal tickets, upgrades cost 10,900 points so you would have 6 potential upgrades to Business in the bank.
 These rates all apply for all ‘Zone 1’ flights on the Qantas upgrade charts.

 If your company travels usually involve longer 4-5 hour journeys such as Perth to Brisbane or Melbourne to Auckland, then upgrades make more sense as you’ll have more comfort to rest and work, often in the Qantas Business Suite with flatbeds.